 On the north side of Tuxedo Grill (another good place for a quick bite) is one of the Zoo’s premier exhibits, Helzberg Penguin Plaza.
-You’ll find both cold-weather and warm-weather penguins -- four species in all.
+You’ll find both cold-weather and warm-weather penguins -- five species in all.
 Go beyond the lobby and walk down the ramp, which will take you to underwater viewing where the penguins show off their speed!
-Moon jellies, tropical fish and schooling fish round out the sea life found here.
+Moon jellies, tropical fish, and schooling fish round out the sea life found here.

 Just past the penguin building is Stingray Bay, which opened in 2018.
 Stingray Bay is free with your Zoo admission so don’t miss the chance to touch the stingrays and maybe even a white-spotted bamboo shark.
-Check the Zoo’s website for the rays’ feeding times.
-For $1, you can feed the stingrays yourself, but limited quantities of food are available to keep the animals healthy.

 A World of Discovery

-Discovery Barn is next on the path and is home to animals such as ring-tailed lemurs, two-toed sloth, macaws, amphibians and more.
+Discovery Barn is next on the path and is home to animals such as ring-tailed lemurs, a two-toed sloth, macaws, amphibians, and more.
 Did you pack your quarters?
 Next to Discovery Barn, you can purchase goat food in the Three Billy Goats Gruff Yard.
 You’ll also have the chance to feed a dromedary camel!

-As you continue on north, step inside the Snakes building to meet Louise, the ball python, and her friends.
+As you continue on north, step inside the Snakes building to meet Louise, the Burmese python, and her friends.
 Then, across from Bluey’s restaurant, you’ll find a gate to enter Australia.
 You may just come nose-to-nose with a free-roaming kangaroo while you also see tree kangaroos, wallabies, dingoes, and more.

 To the Tigers

-As you exit Australia, follow the signs to Tiger Trail, where you’ll pass beautiful Sumatran tigers, adorable red pandas and several inquisitive species of monkeys.
+As you exit Australia, follow the signs to Tiger Trail, where you’ll pass beautiful Sumatran tigers, adorable red pandas, and several inquisitive species of monkeys.
 The end of Tiger Trail will bring you to Orangutan Canopy, where indoor and outdoor viewing of these orange apes provides you great views of these intelligent animals.